Covenant delivers a high quality education, and we strive to do that at a reasonable cost to parents.

 Tuition Payment Schedule

 We contract with FACTS Tuition Management for the collection of tuition payments.
-FACTS provides families with the following options: one time full payment, four quarterly payments or ten monthly payments.
-(The payment in full option is dues by May 1st.)
+FACTS provides families with the following options: one time full payment, two payments or ten monthly payments.
+(The payment in full option is due by May 1st.)
 With FACTS, families can enroll in an ACH payment plan from a checking or savings account, administered by FACTS.
-Payments are then electronically withdrawn from the family’s account on the fifth of the month from May 5th through March 5th (on the 10 month plan) or on May 5th, July 5th, September 5th and November 5th on the quarterly plan.
-Tuition and general financial questions can be directed to CCA’s Business Office at (978) 535-7100 or send email .
+Payments are then electronically withdrawn from the family’s account on the fifth of the month from May 5th through February 5th (on the 10 month plan) or on May 5th, and September 5th on the two-payment plan.
+Tuition and general financial questions can be directed to CCA’s Business Office at 978-535-7100 or send an email to email@example.com.

 Limited amounts of need-based financial aid are available to qualified families.
 Covenant Christian Academy employs FACTS Grant and Aid Assessment, a third party, to perform a financial need analysis for all financial aid requests, and they, in turn, make a recommendation to CCA.
 The Financial Aid Committee at CCA then uses this information to make the final decision on financial aid awards.